Brian-2000/csv-upload/README.md

 clone the repo
-I have included my virtual environment, you can CD into it, activate the CD into the project directory and run the program.
-If you want to only user the project directory, then make sure to run the requirements.txt to install all the required libraries
+- change directory into the project's root
+- run the requirements.txt file using the command "pip install -r requirements.txt"
+- run the project using "python manage.py runserver"